openSUSE/news-o-o/_posts/2007-10-02-sneak-peeks-at-opensuse-103-a-plethora-of-improvements.markdown

 ---
 author: News Team
+comments: true
 date: 2007-10-02 08:10:21+00:00
 layout: post
 link: https://news.opensuse.org/2007/10/02/sneak-peeks-at-opensuse-103-a-plethora-of-improvements/
+slug: sneak-peeks-at-opensuse-103-a-plethora-of-improvements
-title: "Sneak Peeks at openSUSE 10.3: A Plethora of Improvements"
+title: 'Sneak Peeks at openSUSE 10.3: A Plethora of Improvements'
+wordpress_id: 341
 categories:
 - Distribution
 ---

-With this last article the [Sneak Peeks series](https://news.opensuse.org/?cat=17) comes to an end for this release.
+With this last article the [Sneak Peeks series](//news.opensuse.org/?cat=17) comes to an end for this release.
 But don't worry: it's tightly packed with an extra share of information on the latest openSUSE 10.3 goodies!
 Today we're going through all those things that either didn't get the chance to have their own article, or are extra convenient small improvements that haven't been properly covered.
 As you will know, it is all those extra little things that really contribute to a great user experience on the Linux desktop.

 Today we'll be taking a look at: the new updater applet; redesigned network card module; OpenOffice 2.3; Xfce; the new Kontact; Giver, an easy file sharing tool; KIWI, a system image generator; and much more!
 We'll also be getting some closing thoughts from [Andreas Jaeger](http://en.opensuse.org/User:A_jaeger), director of openSUSE, to find out about plans for the future and community contributions.